-- The standard has been rewritten to be consistent with the consultation draft of the introduction to the standards of proficiency - Reference to 'testing' registrants has been removed - A reference to CPD has been added
+- The standard has been rewritten to be consistent with the consultation draft of the introduction to the standards of proficiency. - Reference to 'testing' registrants has been removed.

 This standard has been revised to acknowledge that registrants who specialise in a particular clinical area, or who move into different areas of practice, may no longer continue to meet the basic standards of proficiency of their profession.
 Reference to 'testing' registrants has been removed as this does not reflect the normal course of fitness to practise procedures.